KKAzilen/agentic-ai-scaling-examples/README.md

-# agentic-ai-scaling-examples
+# Agentic AI Scaling Examples

-Examples for scaling and hardening Agentic AI workflows.
-Includes Redis caching, async batching, load testing scenarios, and a Grafana starter dashboard for observability.
+This repository contains example scripts and configurations for scaling and hardening Agentic AI workflows.

+Included:
+- Redis caching for repeated LLM queries
+- Async batching for API calls
+- Load testing scenarios (Locust)
+- Starter Grafana monitoring dashboard

+Each script is a minimal example to get started quickly.